-Slight decrease in managers helping staff find a good work life balance.
-There were no comments with regard to this particular question which give an indication of what the issues are.
-We continue to have a number of staff who have applied and been granted flexible working.
+It is good to see some slight increases in managers helping staff to find a good work life balance We continue to have a number of staff who have applied and been granted flexible working.
 Whilst we sometimes have to put requests on hold in line with business needs, they are in the main granted at some point.

-• We will continue to monitor the formal requests but will also look at the informal requests that staff request directly via their manager and the departmental diary as this may be the issue.
+- We will continue to monitor the formal requests but will also look at the informal requests that staff request directly via their manager and the departmental diary as this may be the issue. - There were 11 requests in 2023 all of which were agreed